Find out about the court or tribunal

 (For other places to look for information about the law, see “Finding the law” in Where our laws come from.)

 If you are appearing in court in a contested hearing, you should familiarise yourself with the basic rules of evidence by looking at an up-to-date evidence textbook, and reading the Evidence Act 2008 (Vic).
 A clear guide to presenting evidence in court is included in Max Perry’s book, Hampel on Advocacy: A Practical Guide to Basics (published by the Leo Cussen Institute, Melbourne, 2010 revised edition).
 This book is written for lawyers about how to represent their clients, but it also contains information about how to speak in court and how to present arguments and evidence.

-The information you need – about courts and tribunals, how they operate, and the laws you need to know – is available at a number of libraries, including the State Library of Victoria and VLA’s public law library.
+The information you need – about courts and tribunals, how they operate, and the laws you need to know – is available at a number of libraries, including the State Library of Victoria and VLA’s public law library (see “Contacts”).

-Aside from legal books, information sheets and pamphlets are often available from government departments (e.g. from Victoria’s Department of Justice and Regulation), or a court or tribunal.
+Aside from legal books, information sheets and pamphlets are often available from government departments (e.g. from the Victorian Government Department of Justice and Regulation), or a court or tribunal.
 While the information may be brief, it provides clear guidance.
-You may also visit VLA’s public law library and request assistance from the library staff.

-Apart from written materials, there are other sources of help and advice:
+Apart from printed materials, there are other sources of help and advice:

-•the Law Institute of Victoria’s Find a Lawyer Legal Referral Service (https://www.liv.asn.au/find-a-lawyer);
+• the Law Institute of Victoria’s Find a Lawyer Legal Referral Service (www.liv.asn.au/referral);

 Your effectiveness at a court or tribunal hearing depends on your ability to recall, and clearly state, the facts of your case.
 Therefore, it is important to: